Metropolitan Community Church of Richmond

 -

-Q: Why invite friends and allies?
+Q: Why invite friends and allies to our community and group?

 We acknowledge…